symbolize-app/symbolize/rfc/db-shard.md

   - Each thread still partitioned separately even though only some are top-level
   - Links to messages must include thread ID (DB shard ID)
 - All DB shards have a capacity limit
-  - For example, max notifications or feed size per author, or max posts per forum thread
+  - For example, max notifications or feed size per author
   - This preserves DB shard performance
-  - Needs special UI treatment (e.g. "please create a new thread")
+  - Don't block any workflows when DB isn't partitioned by capacity or object
 - To preserve resources, some DBs do not allow subscriptions
   - For example, media